 The National Capital Gift Planning Council honored Bobbi as the 2018 Jim Potter Memorial scholar for development of the FCPF Legacy Circle.
 In 2014, Park Foundation support helped secure the National Recreation & Park Association (NRPA) Excellence in Inclusion Award for the FCPA recreational opportunities for people of all abilities.
 The Partners in Preservation social media campaign raised $75,000 for Colvin Run Mill.
 FCPF was recognized with a 2013 NRPA Kudos Marketing Award and FCPA Trailblazer Team of the Year.
 Under Bobbi’s leadership, FCPF received the NRPA 2011 National Corporate Humanitarian Award.

-Bobbi’s primary professional interest is to support the One Fairfax social equity policy throughout Fairfax County’s award-winning park system to ensure that all county citizens have opportunity to attain a high quality of life.
+Bobbi’s primary professional interest is to support the One Fairfax social equity policy to ensure that all county citizens have the opportunity to attain a high quality of life through Fairfax County’s award-winning park system.